siraben/zkeme80/docs/services.md

 switchable source-page window.

-`MAP-FLASH ( page -- flag )` maps a flash page 0–63 into bank A, rejecting invalid 16-bit selectors without changing the bank. `SET-RAM-MEMA` remains a compatibility alias for the misleading original name.
+`MAP-FLASH ( page -- flag )` maps a flash page 0–63 into bank A, rejecting invalid 16-bit selectors without changing the bank.
 Most clients should borrow a bank through `WITH-PAGE` instead of leaving it changed.

 `WITH-PAGE ( xt page -- ior )` validates flash pages 0 through 63, runs the